wingify/readme-central/docs/Integrations/fme-push-vwo-data-integrations/fme-firebase-analytics-integrations.md

 ### 3. Initialize Firebase Analytics and set up the `IntegrationCallback`:

-Initialize your `FirebaseAnalyticsIntegration` instance and provide an implementation of the `IntegrationCallback` when initializing the FME SDK. `IntegrationCallback` is a mechanism that automatically forwards FME SDK events (like flag evaluations) to the desired analytics platform for real-time tracking and analysis.
+Initialize your `FirebaseAnalyticsIntegration` instance and provide an implementation of the `IntegrationCallback` when initializing the FE SDK. `IntegrationCallback` is a mechanism that automatically forwards FE SDK events (like flag evaluations) to the desired analytics platform for real-time tracking and analysis.

 <br />